ACDC - smart Communication Technology

 digital data transmission on existing systems

-ACDC enables the analog 4-20 mA lines to transmit digital information by superimposing amplitude modulation on the current signal.
+ACDC enables analog 4-20 mA lines to transmit digital information by superimposing amplitude modulation on the current signal.
 It uses the reliable Modbus protocol, which is already employed by numerous digital GfG transmitters.
 ACDC permits transmission rates of up to 38,400 bit/s and distances of more than 1,200 meters via analog cabling.
 It is suitable for use in hazardous areas and allows for retrofitting and gradual conversion to digital systems, as the existing analog cabling remains untouched.
 While measured values and additional information are transmitted digitally, the analog carrier signal serves as a backup in case of an error.
 This guarantees safety across the board.

 The future: